haacked/haacked.com/_posts/2014-12-09-unwrap-mef-exception.markdown

 > ...

 It goes on and on.
-But note that the one piece of information I _really really_ want is not present. __What is the stack trace of the exception that caused this cascade of failures in the first place?!__
+But note that the one piece of information I _really really_ want, the piece of information that would actually help me figure out what's going on, is not present. __What is the stack trace of the exception that caused this cascade of failures in the first place?!__

-If your system is logging exception messages and stack traces, this is pretty useless.
+This exception stack trace is pretty useless.
 Note that you do see the root cause exception message "haha", but nothing else.
 You don't even know the exception type.

 But don't worry, I wouldn't be writing this blog post if I didn't have an answer for you.
+It may not be a good answer, but it's something that seems to work for me.
+I wrote a method that unwraps the composition exception and tries to retrieve the actual original exception.

 ```csharp
 /// <summary>